ParyantNautiyal/3_Tier_Web_Architecture/README.md

 1. To install the latest AquilaCMS, you need :
   - node.js 18.16.0+ (tested in v14.20.1+ and v16.18.1+)
-  - mongoDB 6.0.2+ (tested in v4.2.5+) // for AWS we are using dynamoDB
+  - mongoDB 6.0.2+ (tested in v4.2.5+) // for AWS we are EC2 instance with mongoDB installed
   - yarn 3.4.1+ package manager (tested in v1.22.19 and v4.0.0-rc.35)

 For further details check -> https://github.com/AquilaCMS/AquilaCMS